-2. The passive verb always contains a form of the auxiliary verb be.
+- 2. The passive verb always contains a form of the auxiliary verb be.
 The form of be in the passive verb phrase corresponds to the form of the main verb in the active verb phrase (see the underlined words in the example sentences below).
-That is, if the active main verb is simple present tense, then a simple present tense form of be is used in the passive verb phrase; if the active main verb is -ING, then the -ING form of be is used in the passive verb phrase; and so on.

-3. The main verb in a passive predicate verb phrase is always the participle form of the verb.
+That is, if the active main verb is simple present tense, then a simple present tense form of be is used in the passive verb phrase; if the active main verb is -ING, then the -ING form of be is used in the passive verb phrase; and so on. - 3.
+The main verb in a passive predicate verb phrase is always the participle form of the verb. - 4.
+Some examples of active and passive sentences:

-4. Some examples of active and passive sentences: ACTIVE: They speak English.
+ACTIVE: They speak English.
 PASSIVE: English is spoken.

 ACTIVE: They spoke English.
 PASSIVE: English was spoken.

 ACTIVE: They will speak English.
 PASSIVE: English will be spoken.

 ACTIVE: They are going to speak English.
 PASSIVE: English is going to be spoken.

 ACTIVE: They are speaking English.
 PASSIVE: English is being spoken.

 ACTIVE: They were speaking English.
 PASSIVE: English was being spoken.
-ACTIVE: They were speaking English.
-PASSIVE: English has been spoken.

 ACTIVE: They have spoken English.
 PASSIVE: English has been spoken.

-ACTIVE: They have spoken English.
-PASSIVE: English has been spoken.
+ACTIVE: They had spoken English.
+PASSIVE: English had been spoken.

 ACTIVE: They will have spoken English.
-PASSIVE: English has been spoken.
-S. Perfect progressive verb forms are generally used in active voice only.
+PASSIVE: English will have been spoken.

+5. Perfect progressive verb forms are generally used in active voice only.
 That is, these are good English sentences: